 Sean is the founder of multiple technology product and service companies including an Inc 500 'Fastest Growing Company America'.
-He is also the founder of OptimalAI, a spinout from University College London's (UCL) AI Centre.
-Co-founded by Google's Deepmind, the AI Centre is the world's leading AI foundational research laboratory.
-Sean is the 2006 winner of Donald Trump's 'The Apprentice'.
+He is the 2006 winner of Donald Trump's 'The Apprentice'.
 In 2014, he was awarded the 'Entrepreneur of The Year Award' at the Business Innovation Awards Gala hosted by the British Government's, Department for International Trade (DIT).
-He is the benefactor of 'The Sean Yazbeck Centre for Digital Innovation', a learning centre for BSc, MSc and PhD degrees at Solent University, England where he is also a Visiting Lecturer.
+He is the benefactor of 'The Sean Yazbeck Centre for Digital Innovation', a learning centre for MSc and PhD degrees at Solent University, England where he is also a Visiting Lecturer.
 Sean is a member of the Young Presidents' Organization (YPO) a global network of chief executives.
-He received a BA (Hons) First Class and subsequently an Honorary Doctorate (PhD h.c.) in Business from Solent University, England.
+He received a BA (Hons) First Class and Honorary Doctorate (PhD h.c.) in Business from Solent University, England.

 Lt Gen. David Leakey, CMG, CVO, CBE

 David was previously the Director of Operations for the UK's Ministry of Defence (MOD), Director General of the European Union's Military Staff and the Commander of the European Union's Armed Forces (Althea).
 He was also Gentleman Usher of the 'Black Rod' in the UK's Houses of Parliament.
 In 1996, David received a CBE from Her Majesty the Queen for his work stabilizing and reconstructing Bosnia and for his role as the UK's negotiator in the Bosnia peace talks.
 The talks led to the Presidents of Bosnia, Croatia, and Serbia signing the Dayton Peace Agreement.
 David is a TV and radio commentator on Parliamentary and Defence affairs.
 He also lectures at Cambridge, Harvard and Yale.
 David is a graduate of Law at Cambridge University, UK.

 Kamil is the inventor of NestJS.
 NestJS is the Node.js framework for building enterprise-grade, server-side applications on top of TypeScript.
 With millions of downloads, NestJS is the world's fastest growing Node.js framework.
 Kamil is also a Google Developer Expert (GDE) at Google, specializing in Angular, the TypeScript, open-source web application framework.
 Kamil graduated from Politechnika Śląska w Gliwicach, Poland with an MSc in Computer Science.

 Dr. Michael Freid